fachwerk-dev/create-fachwerk/slides2/slides.md

 <br />

-# Change fonts
+# Change type

 ---
-title: Change fonts
+title: Change type
 ---

-## Change fonts
+## Change type

-Fachwerk Slides uses [IBM Plex Sans](https://fonts.google.com/specimen/IBM+Plex+Sans) for serifs and [Cousine](https://fonts.google.com/specimen/Cousine) for monospaced typography, but you can use any font available in Google Fonts.
+Fachwerk Slides uses [IBM Plex Sans](https://fonts.google.com/specimen/IBM+Plex+Sans) for serifs and [Cousine](https://fonts.google.com/specimen/Cousine) for monospaced type, but you can use any font available in Google Fonts.

 Here's how to change the default fonts to [Inter](https://fonts.google.com/specimen/Inter) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) in `index.html`: